hymkor/csvi/README.md

 **\<English\>** / [\<Japanese\>](./README_ja.md)

-> *As of version 1.6.0, CSView has been renamed to CSVI to avoid conflicts with other tools using the same name.*

 **CSVI** is a terminal-based CSV editor for Linux and Windows.
 macOS is also supported experimentally, as the developer does not have direct access to a macOS environment.
 → You can try it from [v1.13.0](https://github.com/hymkor/csvi/releases/tag/v1.13.0)